baw/atom-hide-files/README.md

   * unhide by using with the command bar or keys:
     * Mac: `SHIFT + CMD + U`
     * Windows/Linux: `SHIFT + CTRL + U`
+* Unhide children of a directory
+  * unhide by right clicking a directory and selecting "Unhide Children"

 ##Todos
 * add ability to save state of hidden files/folders and rehide files/folders when the project is reopened.